IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

     (Required for new resource) Feature id.

+  description (False, str, None)
+    Feature description.

+  format (False, str, None)
+    Format of the feature (TEXT, JSON, YAML).

   type (True, str, None)
     (Required for new resource) Type of the feature (BOOLEAN, STRING, NUMERIC).

-  tags (False, str, None)
-    Tags associated with the feature.

-  environment_id (True, str, None)
-    (Required for new resource) Environment Id.

-  enabled_value (True, str, None)
+  disabled_value (True, str, None)
-    (Required for new resource) Value of the feature when it is enabled.
+    (Required for new resource) Value of the feature when it is disabled.
 The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  description (False, str, None)
-    Feature description.

   rollout_percentage (False, int, None)